abbass-123/aiva-legal/privacy-policy.md

-Privacy Policy for AIVA
+# Privacy Policy for AIVA

 Last updated: January 2026

-AIVA (“we”, “our”, or “us”) respects your privacy.
+AIVA respects your privacy.
 This Privacy Policy explains how we collect, use, and protect your information when you use the AIVA mobile application.

-Information We Collect
+## Information We Collect
-	•	Text messages you send to the app
+- Messages you send to the app
-	•	Files or images you choose to upload
+- Files and images you upload
-	•	Voice input (processed only when you use voice features)

-We do not collect your name, email, phone number, or exact location.
+- Basic usage data (such as feature usage)

+We do NOT collect:
+- Your real name
+- Your email address
+- Your precise location
+- Contacts or personal files outside the app

-How We Use Information
+## How We Use Information
-	•	To provide AI responses
+- To generate AI responses
-	•	To improve app performance and reliability
+- To improve app performance
-	•	To enforce usage limits on free plans
+- To enforce free and paid usage limits

-Your data is not sold to third parties.

-Data Storage
+## Data Storage
-Messages may be temporarily processed to generate responses.
-We do not permanently store personal conversations unless required for app functionality.
+Messages may be temporarily processed to provide responses.
+We do not sell or share your data with third parties.

-Third-Party Services
-AIVA may use third-party AI services to generate responses.
-These services process data securely and in compliance with applicable laws.

-Children’s Privacy
+## Subscriptions
+If you purchase AIVA Pro, Apple handles all payments.
+We do not store payment information.

+## Security
+We use industry-standard security practices to protect your data.

+## Children
 AIVA is not intended for children under 13.
-We do not knowingly collect data from children.

-Your Rights
-You may stop using the app at any time.
-No account or personal profile is required.

-Changes to This Policy
+## Changes
-We may update this policy occasionally.
-Updates will be posted on this page.
+This policy may be updated.
+Continued use of the app means acceptance of changes.

-Contact
+## Contact
 If you have questions, contact us at: support@aiva.app